evetion/SpaceLiDAR.jl/README.md

 # SpaceLiDAR
 A Julia toolbox for ICESat, ICESat-2 and GEDI data.
+Quickly search, download and load filtered point data with relevant attributes from the `.h5` granules of each data product.

 *This is a research package, things are quick to change.*